 Back in early 2017 we warned our clients about the Australian government’s 2017/2018 budget proposal to scrap the main residence exemption for Australian expats (and other non-residents) with a harsh new rule slated to kick in from as early as 9th May 2017.

 Basically, the new rule means that if you sell your family home while living overseas as a non-resident, you may be taxed on every dollar your home has increased in value since the day you purchased it.

 Under the old rules, 100% of those gains would have been totally tax-free!

 Worse still, your gains will be now be subject to tax at Australia’s punitively high non-resident tax rates of up to 45%.

 A small window of hope

-Although these harsh new rules apply from 9th May 2017, the Australian government has applied a grace period for existing properties, but only until 30th June 2019.
+Although these harsh new rules apply from 9th May 2017, the Australian government has applied a grace period for foreign residents with an existing property that remains as their main residence, but only until 30th June 2019.

 So if you’re like the majority of our clients and you own a family home back in Australia, there’s still hope because you will have a small window of opportunity to sell your home prior to 30th June 2019.

 After that date, if you are a non-resident, the main residence capital gains tax (CGT) exemption on the sale of your family home will be abolished, regardless of whether you are an Australian citizen or not!